 Drivers, passengers, and others who have been involved in a car accident in Oregon will want to have an understanding of the different state laws and car insurance rules that could affect any settlement or lawsuit over the accident.
 This page provides a summary of the Oregon-specific resources available on All-About-Car-Accidents.com, plus links to more detailed information.

 If you decide to file a lawsuit after a car accident in Oregon -- or even if you’re only making an insurance claim for now -- there are a few state laws to keep in mind, beginning with the time limit for getting a car accident lawsuit started (this is a state law called a “statute of limitations”).

-Oregon has some of the most generous lawsuit-filing time limits in the country.
-The relevant deadlines for car accident lawsuits are:
+The relevant deadlines for car accident lawsuits in Oregon are:

 If you don’t get your case started before the lawsuit-filing window closes, it’s safe to assume that the court will refuse to hear it when you do try to file.
 So it’s crucial to pay attention to the deadline, and that’s true even if you think your case is going to settle out of court.
 You always want to leave open the option of filing a lawsuit, not just for leverage in settlement negotiations, but also to make sure you can turn to the court system for a remedy if the settlement process isn’t promising a satisfactory solution.

 Get details on other Oregon laws that could impact your car accident case in our article Car Accident Laws in Oregon.

 Like most states, Oregon requires drivers to carry adequate car insurance coverage on any vehicle owned and operated in the state.
 The following minimum coverage is mandatory:

 Uninsured motorist coverage is also required for any car insurance policy issued in Oregon.
 For more details on car insurance for vehicles in Oregon -- including how the state’s fault plus personal injury protection) works -- check out our companion article Oregon Car Insurance Laws.